Afsaneh-Karami/Python/Ping Pong Game/README.md

         Score.clear()<br />
         Score.write("Player 1: {}   Player 2: {}".format(score1,score2), align="center", font=("Arial", 20 ))<br />
     # Fifth part
-    * In the fifth part the position of impaction of the ball on the surface of the rocket is defined, when the ball touches the face of the rocket then should change its x-direction to opposite side by multiplying by -1.<br />
+    * In the fifth part, when the ball hits the surface of the racket, then the ball's direction changes, where its x-direction becomes the opposite side by multiplying by -1.<br />
     if (Ball.xcor()>=475) and (Ball.xcor()<500) and (Ball.ycor()<Racket_Right.ycor()+45) and (Ball.ycor()>Racket_Right.ycor()-45):<br />
         Ball.dx=Ball.dx*(-1)<br />
     if (Ball.xcor()<=-475) and (Ball.xcor()>-500) and (Ball.ycor()<Racket_Left.ycor()+45) and (Ball.ycor()>Racket_Left.ycor()-45):<br />